ecmwf/polytope-mars/docs/user_guide/boundingbox.md

 ds = earthkit.data.from_source("polytope", "ecmwf-mars", request, stream=False, address='polytope.ecmwf.int')
 ```

+This request will return a bounding box with forecast date of `20240930T000000` for the three requested parameters for the points within a bounding box with top left coordinate at latitude -1 and longitude -1, and bottom right point at latitude 1 and longitude 1.

-The data returned will be the same as the request above. `"polytope"` refers to the underlying service being used to return the data. `"emcwf-mars"` is the dataset we are looking to retrieve from.
+`"polytope"` refers to the underlying service being used to return the data. `"emcwf-mars"` is the dataset we are looking to retrieve from.
 Setting `stream=False` returns all the requested data to us once it is available. `address` points to the endpoint for the polytope server.

 Notes:
 * The data has to exist in the fdb on the polytope server.